Ozodimgba/udp-hole-punching-docker/ReadME.md

 Hole punching works but i have a small bug I have to fix:

 Bob can sent messages unless they send out punch packets...I dont think thats right.

+hmmm hole punching success in consistent, tcpdump logs show:

+# Alice sends from port 33831
+192.168.1.3.33831 > 10.0.0.4.56907: UDP, length 7

+# Bob responds from port 56907, but Alice expects it from a DIFFERENT port!
+192.168.2.3.56907 > 10.0.0.3.33831: UDP, length 7

+but then bob NAT translates bob resposne to

+10.0.0.4.7020 > 10.0.0.3.33831: UDP, length 7

+ip rules probably still symetric NAT

+### Lunch break lol
+Okay the rules work. should maybe go to nftables instead of nat?

+relaxed the rules.
+Full cone nat should work

+Masquerade is filiping the port on outbound.

+this is you keep logs...SNAT fixed it

+i should still monitor the tcpdump logs